What the Bible says about inter-faith marriages:

 societies) but relative truth (valid for certain ancient cultures only).
 Christianity has

 historically shifted its interpretation of other themes in the Bible.
 Slavery is no longer tolerated.
 We no longer burn some prostitutes

-alive, murder sorcerers, or kill gays who engage in sexual rituals
+alive, murder sorcerers, or kill gays who engage in sexual rituals in Pagan temples.

 The Constitutions of the United States and Canada guarantee freedom of discrimination